 You have been hearing the buzz about “free feminine hygiene products on campus.”
 You have watched Nancy Kramer’s TED Talk, which launched the national #FreeTheTampons moment.
 YOU are ready to take action and help YOUR campus join the menstrual movement.
-Regardless if you are a student, faculty member, parent, or random raging feminist….
+Regardless if you are a student, faculty member, parent, or random passionate feminist….

 The best place to start is with your Student Government.
 Student Government can purchase menstrual products to run a small-scale menstrual product program or purchase the first batch of Aunt Flow Dispensers.
 In tandem, we will work with administration to allocate a budget for a longterm, sustainable solution.